Harshad712/MOMENTA-HARSHAD/README.md

 ---

 ## Part 3: Documentation
-The required Analysis on the ASSiST Model is done and documented in the Model_Analysis Document is provided in the repository.
+The required Analysis on the ASSIST Model is done and documented in the Model_Analysis Document is provided in the repository.

 ---